-There was one pharmacist and two dispensing assistants present during the inspection.
+There was one pharmacist, one technician and two dispensing assistants present during the inspection.
 There was sufficient staff for the services provided during the inspection.
+There was a vacancy for a part-time dispensing assistant at the time of the inspection.
 Staff were seen to be working well together and supporting each other when required.
 All staff had completed appropriate training courses for their roles or were on a training course.
+Training certificates for staff were displayed on a wall in the dispensary.

-Staff performance was monitored and reviewed formally annually where key performance indicators were discussed.
+Staff performance was monitored and reviewed formally bi-annually where key performance indicators were discussed.
 In these reviews, a development plan would be introduced to help further develop and train the members of staff.
 Staff would also get the opportunity to give feedback about the place that they work.

 The staff reported they were required to complete online training modules when they became available.
-Staff received adequate time to complete required training.
-A dispensing assistant gave an example of completing training on recognising the potential signs of domestic violence.
-She reported that this had increased her awareness of these issues.
+Staff received adequate time to complete required training during working hours.
+The pharmacy team had recently completed training on recognising the symptoms of sepsis.
+They reported that this had increased their awareness of this condition.